 Companies with multiple share classes left outside major indices

 FTSE Russell announced on July 26, 2017 that it would require new index constituents to have at least 5% of their voting rights in the hands of public shareholders.
-Current index constituents would have 5 years to comply with the new requirement.
+Current index constituents would have five years to comply with the new requirement.
 Approximately 30 current index constituents are not in compliance with the new rule.
 This change will mean such companies as Snap, Inc., maker of the widely popular Snapchat app, will not be eligible to join any of FTSE Russell’s many indices.

-The following week S&P Dow Jones Indices went one step forward by outright banning companies with multiple share classes from joining the S&P 500, S&P MidCap 400 and S&P SmallCap 600 indices.
+The following week S&P Dow Jones Indices went one step further by banning outright companies with multiple share classes from joining the S&P 500, S&P MidCap 400 and S&P SmallCap 600 indices.
 However, existing constituents, such as Google, Berkshire Hathaway and Facebook, will be able to remain.
 Also, the S&P Global BMI Indices and S&P Total Market Index will continue to include companies with multiple share classes, and other S&P and Dow Jones branded indices will remain unchanged.

 It’s about voting rights